 In addition to its comprehensive coverage of Europe and Africa (including the Middle East), Eurospan is now fully functioning both in the Asia-Pacific arena and in Latin America & the Caribbean.
 As a consequence, it is now able to offer its clients complete international coverage outside North America.

 In Asia-Pacific a network of sub-agents and sales representatives, reporting to a Regional Manager, covers five key territories – Central Asia, South Asia, South East Asia, the Far East and Australia, New Zealand and Oceania.
 This group is backed by New Title catalogues, NTA’s and full metadata feeds.
 All direct marketing into the Asian territories is co-ordinated from our London HQ but, in the case of Australia, a branch office in Melbourne, is responsible for print and “e” promotions to academics and their libraries and to professional markets (e.g. to teachers, ophthalmologists, occupational therapists, and drug/alcohol counsellors).
 Being on the ground there also enables us to “place” review copies with the media, to take advantage of meeting/conference opportunities, and to more easily arrange co-operative promotions with local booksellers.
-Eurospan also has a booth each year at the New Delhi world Book Fair, the Beijing Book Fair and the Shanghai International Book Fair.
+Eurospan also has a booth each year at the New Delhi World Book Fair and the Beijing Book Fair.

 Click here to read more